-On May 4th, 1919, many university students went to the streets to protest against the stipulation of the Treaty of Versailles after the First World War.
+On May 4th, 1919, many university students in Beijing went to the streets to protest against the stipulation of the Treaty of Versailles after the First World War.
 With the support of the US, the UK and France, the Treaty passed the German imperial interests in Shandong province to Japanese.
 Despite the contribution made by China to the victory of the Allied Powers, China remained a loser.
 Students were outraged, and their protest is later to be known as the May Fourth Movement.
 Many political, cultural and social changes have been attributed to this movement, including Chinese teaching and learning.

 Nevertheless many non-Chinese speakers learned very well, such as James Flint, one of the first English people who learned Mandarin Chinese.
 In 1759, he was sent by the East India Company to visit Emperor Qiang Long, and he even wrote a complaint letter to the Emperor.
 I bet that he wrote in classical Chinese.

 On the Chinese teaching and learning side, both Chinese and non-Chinese speakers have had an easier time ever since.
 But it may not be a good thing.